Skechers Running and Walking Sneakers Are on Sale at Amazon Right Now

 Skechers Sport Women's Premium Sneaker

-These premium sneakers will protect your feet, and you can style them in every outfit.
-With its padded insole, heel collar, and tongue, these shoes will stabilize you feet when you're ready to work out or go for a walk.
+With a padded insole, heel collar and tongue, these shoes will stabilize your feet when you're ready to work out or go for a walk.
 The treaded sole of these shoes will keep you steady and in control while providing comfort.

 Skechers Men's Moreno